 Section 3.
 Other Ad Hoc Committees or Work Groups

-The President, subject to the approval of the Board of Directors shall appoint such other ad-hoc committees or work groups as necessary for the orderly conduct of its business, such as the following:
+The Chairman of the Board, subject to the approval of the Board of Directors shall appoint such other ad-hoc committees or work groups as necessary for the orderly conduct of its business, such as the following:

 (A).
 Technical Support